 - Tax statements

-You're ready to close when all steps are complete in escrow process.
-All outstanding payments and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then transferred to you as new owner and appropriate title insurance is issued as outlined in the escrow policy.
+Closing on the house happens when the steps of the escrow are finished.
+All debts and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then obtain the title to the property and the title insurance gets issued as stated in the escrow instructions.